Benaroya Research Institute

-Benaroya Research Institute (BRI) is a Seattle, Washington non-profit organization that conducts medical research on many diseases and immune disorders, including autoimmune disease.
+Benaroya Research Institute (BRI) is a Seattle, Washington, non-profit organization that conducts medical research on diseases and immune disorders, including autoimmune disease.
 It is affiliated with Virginia Mason Health System, and is located on the campus of Virginia Mason Medical Center.

 Much of BRI's research aims to understand how immune cells function and why they malfunction to cause disease.
-BRI researchers study how immune cells contribute to rheumatoid arthritis, type 1 diabetes, multiple sclerosis, and other diseases.
+BRI researchers has studied on how immune cells contribute to rheumatoid arthritis, type 1 diabetes, multiple sclerosis, and other diseases.
+BRI uses translational research and clinical trials.

-BRI uses translational research and clinical trials to carry its findings from the lab to the clinic, to inform how physicians diagnose and treat disease.

 History

-BRI was founded in 1956 as the Virginia Mason Research Center."
+BRI was founded in 1956 as the Virginia Mason Research Center.
 In 1985, Gerald Nepom became BRI's director and established its immunology research program.

 In 1999, BRI moved into a new, 100,000 square-foot building at the corner of Seneca and 9th Avenue, in Seattle's First Hill neighborhood.
 The building was named the Benaroya Research Institute in honor of donations from the Benaroya family.

-In the late 1990s, BRI's William Kwok and Nepom developed MHC class II tetramer technology that helps researchers find and study antigen-specific T cells.
-These tetramers are customized (using different HLA/peptide combinations) for use by researchers to study how the immune system responds to many different diseases and pathogens, including influenza, human papillomavirus, allergies, type 1 diabetes, rheumatoid arthritis and multiple sclerosis.
+In the late 1990s, William Kwok and Nepom developed MHC class II tetramer technology that helps researchers find and study antigen-specific T cells.
+These tetramers are customized (using different HLA combinations) for use to study how the immune system responds to diseases and pathogens, including influenza, human papillomavirus, allergies, type 1 diabetes, rheumatoid arthritis and multiple sclerosis.

+In 2014, BRI was awarded a seven year, $27 million per-year grant to become headquarters of the Immune Tolerance Network (ITN), a clinical research consortium with more than 200 research sites around the world.
+The ITN is directed by Nepom.
+BRI's Carla Greenbaum is chair of Type 1 Diabetes TrialNet.

-In 2016, Jane Buckner took over from Nepom and became BRI's president."
+In 2016, Jane Buckner took over from Nepom and became BRI's president.
 Nepom remained at BRI as a researcher and faculty member.